 Next, calculate your exact take-home income – the amount deposited in your bank account after taxes and deductions.
 For different payment schedules:

-If paid weekly: Multiply by 52, then divide by 12
+- If you’re paid weekly: Multiply your weekly paycheck by 52, then divide by 12 to get your monthly average.

 Once you’ve identified your income, track every single transaction.
 This might seem tedious at first, but understanding where each dollar goes reveals patterns in your spending habits.
 Furthermore, this tracking helps identify areas where you’re overspending, which becomes the foundation for creating a realistic budget.